samyarsworld/galactchat-chat-app-frontend/README.md

 # Project Title: Real-time Chat Application

-### To use the application, head to https://galactchat.netlify.app/ and register.
-Welcome to the Galact Chat.
+### To use the application, head to https://mygchat.netlify.app/ and register.
+Welcome to the Galactic Chat.

 ## Index